semgrep/semgrep-docs/docs/faq.md

 Both Semgrep and SonarQube use static analysis to find bugs, but there are a few differences:

-- Extending Semgrep with custom rules is simple, since Semgrep rules look like the source code you’re writing.
+- Extending Semgrep with custom rules is simple since Semgrep rules look like the source code you’re writing.
 Writing custom rules with SonarQube is [restricted to a handful of languages](https://docs.sonarqube.org/latest/extend/adding-coding-rules/) and requires familiarity with Java and abstract syntax trees (ASTs).
 - Semgrep is LGPL-2.1, SonarQube offers an open-source version but it is missing features.
 For example, 12 of the supported languages are not available in the open-source offering, and more powerful dataflow features are only available in the paid versions.
 - Semgrep supports user-defined autofixes; SonarQube does not.
 - Semgrep focuses on speed and ease-of-use, making analysis possible at up to 20K-100K loc/sec per rule.
 SonarQube authors [report approximately 0.4K loc/sec for rulesets in production](https://web.archive.org/web/20210127020636/https://community.sonarsource.com/t/performance-guide-for-large-project-analysis/148/2).